ashwini0529/git-stuff/README.md

 ## Things to do:
 1. Add more fields in repository section.
 2. Add more fields in user section.
-3. Have a look to the Issue section.
+3. Have a look to the Issue section for more.